William Ramallo

-Wílliam Luis Ramallo Fernández (born 4 July 1963) is a retired football striker who was nicknamed El Pescador del Área, or El Fantasma.
+Wílliam Luis Ramallo Fernández (born 4 July 1963) is a Bolivian retired football striker who was nicknamed El Pescador del Área, or El Fantasma.

-He is currently the assistant coach for the Bolivia national football team.
+He is currently the assistant coach for the Bolivia national team.

 Club career

 Ramallo was born in Cochabamba.
 He played for Oriente Petrolero at the time of his international appearances.

 International career

-He was capped 36 times and scored 11 international goals for Bolivia between 1989 and 1997.
+Ramallo was capped 36 times and scored 11 international goals for Bolivia between 1989 and 1997.
 He played all three matches at the 1994 FIFA World Cup and he was also the starting forward in every group game.
 He represented his country in 15 FIFA World Cup qualification matches.

 Personal life

 Ramallo has a footballer son, Rodrigo, who also played for the national team.